melt-umn/ableC-tensors/docs/FeatureSet.md

   You might write another version of dot product that returns a C ``float``.

+  Consider using the operator '.*' for dot product and 'x*' for cross product as these are frequently used operations.

 - `ConRow :: (array a1, array a2) -> (array a3)`
   - **Requires:** `numCols(a1) = numCols(a2)`
   - **Ensures:** `numCols(a3) = numCols(a1), numRows(a3) = numRows(a1) + numRows(a2)`

   How would this work in the case of matrices in 3+ dimensions?
+  Possible operator for this is `:r`.

 - `ConColumn`  -> Similar to ConRow, has same signature, requirements and guarantees, except for number of rows.
+  An idea for an operator is similar to the one proposed for ConRow, `:c`

 - `ConDim :: (Integer x, array a1, array a2) -> (array a3)`
   - **Requres:** `dims(a1) = dims(a2)` except for dimension along `x` axis
-  - **Ensures:** that the dimensions of all axes except the one specified as a parameter are equal and that along `x`, dimensions of `a3 = a1`
+  - **Ensures:** that the dimensions of all axes except the one specified as a parameter are equal and that along `x`, dimensions of `a3 = a1` Operator could be `:[n]` where `n` is the dimension along which you wish to concatenate.

 - Cross Product
 - Determinants